AriFordsham/GHCWiki/validate-mono-literals.md

 This succesfully forces users to validate any input is appropriate and helps us preserve important program invariants, there is however a problem.
 In many scenarios a programmer will have to write constants into their program.
 For example, someone writing a HTTP or SMTP implementation will likely have to include various `ByteString`'s with specific protocol commands in their source.
 And now our type safety becomes a hassle.

 We now somehow have to handle a failure condition that, logically, should never happen.
-If the constant we wrote it should always succeed and if it's wrong it can never work.
+If the constant we wrote is correct, it should always succeed and if the constant is wrong it can never work.
 Yet we find ourselves dealing with this uncomfortable `Maybe` that we can't really get rid off.

 And now for a small detour about literals.